 - “Great is our Lord, and mighty in power; His understanding is infinite” (Psalm 147:5).

 - “Our God is a consuming fire” (Hebrews 12:29).

-Even though God is shown to be the omnipotent Creator and ruling authority who must be respectfully revered, He also describes Himself as a Father.
-That title carries several revealing connotations that give clarity and insight into God’s character and plan for mankind.
+Even though God is shown to be the omnipotent Creator and ruling authority who must be revered, He also describes Himself as a loving Father.
+That title teaches several truths that give us clarity and insight into God’s character and plan for mankind.

-The word father is used to describe one who passes on life or who creates, originates or founds something.
-For example, James Naismith is the “father” of basketball because he created the game over 100 years ago.
-Abraham is called the father of the faithful since the promises of eternal life through faith originated with him (Romans 4:16).
+The word father describes one who gives life or who creates, originates, exemplifies or founds something.
+For example, James Naismith is considered the “father” of basketball because he created the game over 100 years ago.
+Abraham is called the father of the faithful since his faith exemplifies what all need to strive for (Romans 4:16).

-We each have a physical father who gave us life, and thus it is customary in most cultures to carry the surname of our male parent, and most naturally call him “Dad” or “Father.”
+We each have a physical father who gave us life.
+In most cultures it is customary to carry the surname of our father, and most naturally call him “Dad,” “Father,” “Papa” or the like.

 Ephesians 3:14-15 states, “For this reason I bow my knees to the Father of our Lord Jesus Christ, from whom the whole family in heaven and earth is named.”

 These two verses show that God’s family (or household) is in both heaven and on earth.
 In heaven, the family has two members: the Father and the Son (Jesus Christ).
 On earth, the family includes God’s begotten sons and daughters—those who have His Spirit (Romans 8:14; Galatians 3:26; 4:6).

 In a more general sense, God is also Father over all life in heaven (the angels) and on earth (all people) because He is the source of all life (Job 1:6; 38:7; 1 Timothy 6:13).